 Instead, I have focused on "democracy" as an historically contested term, pointing to the real-life struggle over its meaning (not just its definition).
-This is also true of "freedom," a term which Crimethinc favors, as it is for other terms (such as "anarchism" or "socialism").
-Unfortunately, Crimethinc has given up on the struggle over "democracy," letting the capitalists have the final interpretation.
+This is also true of "freedom," a term the bourgeois theorists are right: democracy means a state therefore it inevitably means oppression and exploitation.